foundriesio/docs/source/tutorials/customizing-the-platform/customizing-the-platform.rst

 Customizing the Platform
 ========================

-Docker Compose Apps are the recommended way to create applications but you are also allowed to customize and change the platform according to your needs.
+Docker Compose Apps are the recommended way to create applications.
+However, you are also allowed to customize and change the platform when needed.

-Customization in the platform is usually useful when you need to add packages to the platform, customize the Linux for specific hardware requirements, update the Linux microPlatform, and so on.
+This is useful when you need to add packages that can not run as containers, or to customize the Linux® kernel for specific hardware requirements.
+It is also done to update the Linux microPlatform (LmP).

-Foundries.io frequently updates the Linux microPlatform for the reference hardwares; however, the updates are not automatically applied to your Factory.
-You are responsible to apply updates to your platform.
+Foundries.io™ frequently updates the Linux microPlatform for reference hardware; however, the updates are not automatically applied to your Factory.
+You are responsible for applying updates to your platform.

-When you create your Factory, four repositories are created, including: ``lmp-manifest.git`` and ``meta-subscriber-overrides.git``.
+When your Factory was created, four repositories were also created, including: ``lmp-manifest.git`` and ``meta-subscriber-overrides.git``.

-The ``lmp-manifest.git`` contains a manifest file which gather the meta-layers used to build your image.
+``lmp-manifest.git`` contains a *manifest* of the *meta-layers* used to build your image.
 This is the repository you should change to update your platform to newer Linux microPlatform versions.
 For more information, read :ref:`ref-linux-update`.

-The ``meta-subscriber-overrides`` is the suggested meta-layer for
+``meta-subscriber-overrides`` is the suggested meta-layer for customization.
-customization.
-That layer is a high-priority layer and it gives you the power to change anything on the platform.
+This is a high-priority layer with the power to change anything on the platform.

-This tutorial guides you through simple ``meta-subscriber-overrides`` customization.
+This tutorial guides you through a ``meta-subscriber-overrides`` customization.
-The same ``shellhttpd`` application used in previous tutorials, such as:  :ref:`tutorial-gs-with-docker`, :ref:`tutorial-creating-first-target` and :ref:`tutorial-deploying-first-app` is being added to your platform and is executed during boot.
+The same ``shellhttpd`` application used in other tutorials is now being added to your platform to be executed during boot.

 .. tip::

-  If you are not familiar with the Yocto Project/OpenEmbedded source code you can still follow this tutorial.
+  If you are not familiar with the Yocto Project/OpenEmbedded you can still follow this tutorial.
-  FoundriesFactory CI will help making it simple by building the platform in the cloud.
+  The FoundriesFactory® CI helps simplify this process by building the platform in the cloud.

 .. note::